Why to read?

 - The breastfed infant is not exposed to chemicals in the nipples or bottles.

 140 –A magnificent breastfeeding benefits for back to work mothers

 Breast milk could be stored for up to 1 year.
 What a valuable feature for any working mom, especially who travels for weeks.

 They can safely pump and store the liquid gold in the suitable temperature depending on the period.

-- The incidence or multiple sclerosis (MS) has grown up.
+- The incidence of multiple sclerosis (MS) has grown up.

-- Also, the incidence of Varicella and childhood eczema are significantly high.
+- Also, the incidence of Varicella and childhood eczema are significantly higher than before.

 - Breastfeeding has been not frequent to numerous segments of society.